ariyanabdullah/Roofsie-service/README.md

 # Project Descreption :

-# 1.This project is a proffesional roof worker's Project .
+This project is a proffesional roof worker's Project .
 There are six types of services in this projects .

-# 2. Features of this project:
+# Features of this project:

 # 1. In this website a visitor can Registration with his email and password or Google